rkwitt/GuidedAugmentation/README.md

 ## Using pre-trained attribute models

+We will use `/scratch` as our base directory.
 To use **pre-trained** (on SUN RGB-D) *pose* and *depth* models for AGA, first download the models using: